-- outcomes for children with a particular focus on numeracy and literacy; - quality of provision with a particular focus on numeracy and literacy including across the curriculum and including the nursery unit; and - quality of leadership and management.
+- outcomes for children with a particular focus on numeracy and literacy; - quality of provision with a particular focus on numeracy and literacy including across the curriculum; and - quality of leadership and management.

-1 The term 'FSME Percentage' refers to the percentage of children entitled to free school meals.
+1 The term 'FSME Percentage' refers to the percentage of pupils entitled to free school meals.